frikishaan/bootsapp/README.md

 # BootsApp
 A simple bootstrap template contains basic pages such as home page, about page, pricing page, login and signup page.

 >The project is completely open source and free to use for anyone and also anyone can make changes to it.
+Also the name bootsapp is not copyrighted its just a random name choosen by the developer.

 Following libraries are used in the development of the project
  - Bootstrap 4